olukayodepaul/BIMip/MESSAGE.md

-Got it!
-Here’s the **updated full Message documentation**, integrating your complete **Field Reference table** and removing the Message Flow Diagram section.

----

 # 📩 **Message**

 The `Message` is the core **Data Transfer Object (DTO)** in the system.
 It secures, transports, and routes all communication.
 Messages may include **end-to-end encryption (E2E)** or **transport encryption only**.